LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBGetVarType returns the Silo datatype of the given simple variable on success and -1 on failure.

 #### Description:

-The DBGetVarType function returns the Silo datatype of the requested simple variable.
+The `DBGetVarType` function returns the Silo datatype of the requested simple variable.
-For example, DB_FLOAT for float variables.
+For example, `DB_FLOAT` for float variables.

-Notes:.
+Notes:

-This only works for simple Silo variables (those written using DBWrite or DBWriteSlice).
-To query the type of other variables, use DBInqVarType instead.
+This only works for simple Silo variables (those written using `DBWrite` or DBWriteSlice).
+To query the type of other variables, use `DBInqVarType` instead.

 ### `DBPutCompoundarray()` - Write a Compound Array object into a Silo file.